saidvandeklundert/learn/_posts/2021-11-16-calling-rust-from-python-using-pyo3.md

  Jan is 6 years old.
 ```

-Note, `pydantic` is one of my favourite Python packages.
+This might be abn approach to map a large struct to a datastructure that is similar on the Python side.
+I used `pydantic` because it is one of my favourite Python packages.
 The `.json()` method I used here convert the class to a JSON string.

 ## Have Rust use a logger from the Python runtime